 Do you know what your digital profile says about you?
 What would an employer find out about you by checking Facebook or doing a Google search for your name?

 About 75% of employers do an online search to see if anything “pops up” about a potential candidate.
 This is, of course, perfectly legal, and your permission is certainly not needed for a potential employer to read what is available publicly online.
 So how do you make your online presence work for you?

 Here are six tips to make social media help land you that new job.

-Make an introductory video: The website viewyou.com allows you to make a video that highlights your work.
-(There is a charge for this service.)
+6. Make an introductory video.
 In the video you introduce yourself, stressing your certification, teaching experience and one or two vignettes of your teaching success.
-To let the employer know you are on ViewYou, add a line to your résumé and remind employers in your cover letter that they can go the site for an introduction to you and your work.
+To let the employer know you have a video, add a line to your résumé and remind employers in your cover letter that they can go online and see an introduction to you and your work.

 Dr. Mary C. Clement is a professor of teacher education at Berry College, northwest of Atlanta, Georgia.
 Her research on the hiring of new teachers has received national recognition.
 She is the author of “The Definitive Guide to Getting a Teaching Job” and “First Time in the High School Classroom.”